-The masterplan is officially known as the draft Seafront Masterplan Supplementary Planning Document.
+The masterplan is officially known as the Seafront Masterplan Supplementary Planning Document (SPD).

 It sets out guidelines for how the seafront could be improved and conserved.
 It also makes recommendations on the possible things that could happen along the seafront.

-A Collaborative Enhancement Plan (CEP) has also been produced.
+A Collaborative Enhancement Plan (CEP) has also been produced to complement the Seafront Masterplan.
 This contains more ideas and suggestions for how the ambitions of the masterplan could be realised.
 The aim of the CEP is to demonstrate the ‘art of the possible’ and one scenario for how the masterplan could be delivered as part of the new sea defences.
-The CEP is being published alongside the draft masterplan for consultation.